etf-unibl/connect4-micro/README.md

 * 8 x 150R resistors
 * 8 x 50R resistors

 [This picture](resources/images/connect_four_scheme.jpg) show how to connect all these components together.
-Jumpers for port P0, P1, P2 and P3 of development board must be connected to pull up and all switches must be on which shown in [this picture](resources/images/dev_board_port_switches.jpg).
+Jumpers for port P0, P1, P2 and P3 of development board must be connected to pull up and all switches must be on which shown at [this picture](resources/images/dev_board_port_switches.jpg).
 If you use Easy8051 development kit you don't need 10K resistors.

 ### Software
-This section show which software used for this project.
+This section show which software was used for this project.
 Required software:
 * [MikroC for 8051](https://www.mikroe.com/mikroc/#8051)
 * [8051FLASH](https://www.mikroe.com/mikroc/#8051)
 * [source code](https://github.com/djn21/connectfour)

-Instruction for using [MikroC for 8051](http://download.mikroe.com/documents/compilers/mikroc/8051/mikroc-8051-manual-v100.pdf) and  [8051FLASH](https://download.mikroe.com/documents/programmers-debuggers/other/8051prog2/8051flash-programmer-manual-v100.pdf).
+Instructions for using [MikroC for 8051](http://download.mikroe.com/documents/compilers/mikroc/8051/mikroc-8051-manual-v100.pdf) and  [8051FLASH](https://download.mikroe.com/documents/programmers-debuggers/other/8051prog2/8051flash-programmer-manual-v100.pdf).

 ### User guide
 After all components has been connected together, next step is to compile source code and flash [connectfour.hex](connectfour.hex) file to microcontroller.
 For [flashing code to microcontroller](https://download.mikroe.com/documents/programmers-debuggers/other/8051prog2/8051flash-programmer-manual-v100.pdf) use 8051FLASH software.